Pseudoreflections on Prym Varieties

 Then $r$ intersects $C$ in $5$ different points and there is a fixed point $P\in C\setminus r$.

 Considering coordinates such that $P=[1:0:0]$ and $r=\{x=0\}$ we have that $f([x:y:z])=[x:-y:-z]$.
-Since $C$ is invariant by $f$, its equation $F$ satisfies that $F(x,-y,-z)=\lambda F(x,y,z)$.
+Since $C$ is invariant by $f$, its equation $H$ satisfies that $H(x,-y,-z)=\lambda H(x,y,z)$.
 One easily sees that $\lambda =\pm 1$.
-The case $\lambda =1$ implies that $x$ divides $F$, hence we assume that $\lambda = -1.$ In this case $F$ is of the form
+The case $\lambda =1$ implies that $x$ divides $H$, hence we assume that $\lambda = -1$.
+In this case $H$ is of the form

 In particular $A_{500}=0$.
 All these equations corresponding to smooth quintics are para\-metrized by an open set of $\mathbb P^{11}$.
-Then, up to the action of the elements of $PGL(3)$ preserving the line $x=0$ and the point $[1:0:0]$ (which is $4$-dimensional), the family is $7$-dimensional.
+Then, up to the action of the elements of $\operatorname{PGL}(3)$ preserving the line $x=0$ and the point $[1:0:0]$ (which is $4$-dimensional), the family is $7$-dimensional.
 Since the locus of curves of genus $6$ with a map onto a curve of genus $2$ has dimension $9$, we are done.